 - Grip transitions

-- Timing of movement
+- Timing of the movement

 - Lockout positions

-This strengthens technical consistency.
+That strengthens your technical consistency.

 Visualization During Injury or Reduced Training